dotnet/arcade/Documentation/DependencyFlowOnboarding.md

 Copy the `eng/` folder from the [minimalci-sample](https://github.com/dotnet/arcade-minimalci-sample) repo.

-This folder contains required version files as well as build definition templates used to publishing assets.
+This folder contains required version files as well as build definition templates used for publishing assets.

 For more information about version files go to: https://github.com/dotnet/arcade/blob/master/Documentation/DependencyDescriptionFormat.md

 ## Enabling assets publishing to the Build Asset Registry (BAR)

 To enable asset publishing to BAR we need to add a closing phase to `.vsts-ci.yml`.
-To do this add the following snippet at the end of `.vsts-ci.yml` and update the `dependsOn` parameter with the names of **all** the previous phases:
+To do this add the following snippet at the end of `.vsts-ci.yml` and update the `dependsOn` parameter with the names of **all** the previous **build** phases:

 ```
   - ${{ if and(ne(variables['System.TeamProject'], 'public'), notin(variables['Build.Reason'], 'PullRequest')) }}: